gbinal/p-o-d.github.com/data-dot-gov-map.md

 \*When combined with _accessURL_, _format_, and _size_.

-\*\*In DCAT, *foaf:homepage* refers to the catalog homepage, while in Data.gov it refers to the dataset homepage.
+\*\*In DCAT, *foaf:homepage* refers to the catalog homepage, while in the "common core" metadata it refers to the dataset homepage.